-The City’s pond treatment program exists to provide residents an avenue to treat ponds in order to manage nuisance vegetation.
+The City’s pond treatment program exists to provide residents an avenue to request the City to manage nuisance aquatic vegetation and algae.
 The program requires participation and commitments by the majority of property owners surrounding a respective pond.
-Details on the petition process and program requirements can be found below.
-A pond that has not been petitioned in years prior must be evaluated for a growing season before being considered for inclusion within the program.
+A pond that has never been a part of the program must be evaluated for a growing season before being considered for inclusion within the program.

 For more information on the Pond Treatment Program, please contact the City’s Water Resources Specialist:

 Under Minnesota law, aquatic plants growing in public waters are the property of the state.
 Because of their value to the lake ecosystem, they may not be destroyed or transplanted except under specific circumstances, as described in the MN DNR’s Aquatic Plant Management Program.

 The full City policy can be found in the following document: